muhammadumarqadri/FocusFlow-The-Productivity-Dashboard/README.md

 focusflow/
 ├── index.html

 ├── style.css

 ├── script.js

 ├── screenshots/

 └── README.md

 ##💡 Future Ideas

-*🌦️ Add weather widget (OpenWeatherMap API)
+-🌦️ Add weather widget (OpenWeatherMap API)

-*✅ Mark tasks as complete or editable
+-✅ Mark tasks as complete or editable

-*🔔 Sound notification when timer ends
+-🔔 Sound notification when timer ends

-*🌙 Save theme preference across sessions
+-🌙 Save theme preference across sessions

 ## 🙌 Credits
-*Google Fonts – Inter
+Google Fonts – Inter

 ## 📜 License
-*This project is open-source and free to use for learning or portfolio purposes.
+This project is open-source and free to use for learning or portfolio purposes.

 > Made with 💻 + ☕ by **muhammadumarqadri**
 > Feel free to fork or share!